asyncapi/asyncapi-react/README.md

 ---

 > :warning: We are in the process of rewriting the component under the [`next`](https://github.com/asyncapi/asyncapi-react/tree/next) branch.
-Current version `0.X.X` is in the maintenance mode, we are focusing mainly on the `next` branch.
+The current version `0.X.X` is in the maintenance mode, we are focusing mainly on the `next` branch.
+Check out releases with `next` suffix in the release tag or the `next` tag on NPM.

 ---